-You'll see several trails going to the right - those all connect back with the Desolation Trail.
-Stay left at every trail split for Thaynes Peak.
+You’ll see several trails going to the right – those all connect back with the Desolation Trail.
 This is also when the trail becomes really steep.
 Even in May you’ll see snow.
 It’s better to wait until at least June, unless you like post-holing.

 Last signed trail split.
 Make sure you stay left at every trail split.

 We could finally see Thaynes Canyon Peak through the forest.
 Not too much further!
 Once you reach the saddle, go left again.

 The last 200 ft up the peak are the steepest yet – hiking poles will be very helpful here.